flatironinstitute/finufft/README.md

 1. Download using `git`, `svn`, or as a zip (see green button above).
 1. `cp makefile.dist makefile`
 1. edit `makefile` for your system
 1. `make`.
-This will compile and run a set of multi-threaded and single-threaded speed tests
+This will compile the library then run a set of multi-threaded and single-threaded speed tests

+Other useful make modes include:

+  `make test1d` : small accuracy test for components in 1D.
+Analogously for 2D, 3D
+  `make spreadtestnd` : benchmark the spreader routines, all dimensions
+  `make examples/testutils` : test various low-level utilities
+  `make nufft` : compile library only
+  `make fortran` : compile and demo the fortran interfaces

 ### Contents of this package

   `src` : main library source and headers.
   `examples` : test codes (drivers) which verify libaries are working correctly, perform speed tests, and show how to call them.
+In this directory are the useful scripts:
+  - `nuffttestnd.sh` : benchmark and display accuracy for all types and dimensions (3x3 = 9 in total) of NUFFT at fixed requested tolerance
+  - `checkallaccs.sh dim` (where `dim` is 1, 2, or 3) : sweep over all tolerances checking the spreader and NUFFT at a single dimension

   `examples/results` : accuracy and timing outputs.
   `contrib` : 3rd-party code.
   `matlab` : wrappers and examples for MATLAB.
 (Not yet working)
   `fortran` : wrappers and drivers for Fortran.
 (Not yet working)
+  `devel` : various obsolete or in-development codes (experts only)
   `doc` : the manual (not yet there)
   `README.md`
   `LICENSE`